prometheus/prometheus/docs/querying/basics.md

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result of a user-specified expression.
-For example, an expression that returns an instant vector is the only type which can graphed.
+For example, an expression that returns an instant vector is the only type which can be graphed.

 ## Literals